ansys/pymechanical/doc/source/index.rst

 PyMechanical's  remote session is based on `gRPC <https://grpc.io/>`_.
 Mechanical runs as a server, ready to respond to any clients.

-PyMechanical provides a client to connect to a Mechanical server and make API calls to this server.
+PyMechanical provides a client to connect and make API calls to this Mechanical server.
 For information on using a remote session, see :ref:`ref_user_guide_session`.

 Embedded instance